zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 Two types of validation are available for the Policy resource:
 * *Structural validation*, done by `kubectl` and the Kubernetes API server.
-* *Comprehensive validation*, done by the Ingress Controller.
+* *Comprehensive validation*, done by NGINX Ingress Controller.

 #### Structural Validation